-Our Board has established the following committees: an audit committee (the "Audit Committee"), a compensation committee (the "Compensation Committee"), a corporate governance and nominating committee (the "Corporate Governance and Nominating Committee") and an indemnification committee (the "Indemnification Committee").
+Our Board has established the following committees: an audit committee (the "Audit Committee"), a compensation committee (the "Compensation Committee") and a corporate governance and nominating committee (the "Corporate Governance and Nominating Committee").
 Each of the committees reports to the Board.
 Members serve on these committees until their resignation or until otherwise determined by our Board.
 The composition, duties and responsibilities of these committees are set forth below.